MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 ## Module 2: Video 2 (Simple Graph)
 - Learnt about a simple graph structure that has nodes and edges which can be conditional as well.
 Also learnt about graph states.
 Learnt how to build a graph using the graph builder, StateGraph()
 - Changes: Changed the video's conditional nodes: now it checks the string input to see what the user's mood is like.
 The nodes, instead of being selected randomly, look at the input text to see what it's trying to convey (eg. it's in all caps, the user may be angry).
 To this extent, I added more conditional nodes (5 in total).
-Also prefixed a string to the original graph state.
+Also prefixed a string to the initial state of the graph